Danbob81/art-shop/README.md

 ### Requirements for Deployment

 * An IDE (such as GitPod or VSCode)
-* Git, for version control
+* Git - for version control
 * GitHub account
 * Python3
-* pip, for Python package installation
+* PIP - for Python package installation
 * Heroku account
 * AWS S3 account
 * Stripe account